Are you sold on the idea that it’s beneficial to understand your customer personas?

 Once you know the key differences in what your customers care about, you can target Facebook ads to parents who’ve liked specific pages or identified particular interests; you can figure out the hashtags that different psychographic groups use on Twitter, and target different tweets (or even different accounts) to those groups.

 Want to see something hilarious?
 Check out your ad preferences on Facebook.
 It shows you exactly what Facebook thinks you’re into (and alludes to why you see some of the ads you do).

-Some of it can be pretty accurate, for instance, the news and entertainment section is semi-close I suppose:
+Some of it can be pretty accurate.
+For instance, the news and entertainment section is semi-close for me:

-And I’m a big fan of my “hobbies” section, if only because it contains like 4 dog related categories and a fox (for some reason):
+And I’m a big fan of my “hobbies” section, if only because it contains four dog-related categories and a fox (for some reason):

-Then Facebook gets weird sometimes.
+But, sometimes, Facebook gets weird.
 It thinks that my “lifestyle and culture” category should include The Conservative Party of Canada, Communism, Meme, and Citrus:

-Anyway, brands are collecting this data about you and ads platforms are making the data useful to ad buyers.
-You can target people at an incredibly level of behavioral, demographic, and psychographic granularity now.
-Sometimes Facebook gets it wrong, though.
-We still have a long way to go with psychographic targeting, for a variety of technical and methodological reasons.
+Anyway, brands are collecting this data about you, and ad platforms are making that data useful to ad buyers.
+You can target people at an incredibly granular level of behavioral, demographic, and psychographic data.

-Psychographics are important.
-Not just for messaging strategy and emotional targeting in your ads and on your site, but for how and where you actually acquire customers.
+Psychographics are important—not just for messaging strategy and emotional targeting in your ads and on your site, but for how and where you acquire customers.

 It’s increasingly easy to get good psychographic data and to put it to use through advanced ad targeting and even on-site personalization.
-It’s no longer a guessing game as to whether or not it works, either, with the ability to test messaging at scale.
+It’s no longer a guessing game as to whether it works, either, given your ability to test messaging at scale.

-Knowing your customer better makes your marketing better.
-How do you use psychographics?
+Psychographics help you know your customer.
+And knowing your customer better makes your marketing better.